*This post may contain affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through a link!*

 A common thread throughout the book is that all women need to feel empowered and take up their space, to stand up proud.
 That doesn’t mean that women need to be Wonder Woman or a giant, just that women need to feel comfortable in their own space; they need to use their voice.
 No one loses anything with true gender equity, and everyone reaps the benefits!

 Secrets of the Sprakkar is an eye-opening look at how one country is working hard towards gender equity.
-It encourages every reader to think of sprakkar in their lives.
-And how they can be the sprakki in their own life.
-For the non-female readers, it encourages them to support the females in their life to help achieve their goals and to take up their space.
+It encourages every reader to think of sprakkar in their lives and how they can be the sprakki in their own lives.
+For non-female readers, it encourages them to support the females in their lives to help them achieve their goals and to take up their space.

 A cover image of Secrets of the Sprakkar by Eliza Reid for a book review.